 When You Should Visit

-If you find it necessary to visit outside of regular office hours (8:00 a.m. - 5:00 p.m.) or on a holiday, the law school may still be open.
-When the Kathrine R. Everett Law Library is open (hours), you may freely enter () the building through the side door.
+Due to scheduling conflicts, the visitation program will sometimes be unavailable.
+If you would like to visit during one of these times, please first verify that the Kathrine R. Everett Law Library is open.
+When the Kathrine R. Everett Law Library is open, you may freely enter () the building through the side door.
 Maps, self-guided tour sheets, and more information can then be found in the Portico on the 5th floor.

 Scheduling a Visit

 When you visit the school, consider picking up a Self-Guided Tour () from the front desk.
-It will guide you through the building, helping you become familiar with student services, programs, and our school history.
-Self-guided tours are available during the summer months from late April to early September.
-The Virtual Tour feature (linked above in the upper right of the webpage) allows for audio accompaniment of your tour using a mobile device.
+It will guide you through the building helping you become familiar with student services, programs, and our school history.
+Self-guided tours are the primary means of seeing the school from late April into early September.
+The Virtual Tour feature allows for audio accompaniment of your tour using a mobile device.